 8 Photos

 Pictured is the calving front of Kangerdlugssup Glacier in central west Greenland, where large chunks of ice break off from the glaciers to form icebergs.
-Icebergs are comprised of frozen freshwater and not saltwater.
-Several large icebergs in the fjord are on the right surrounded by the so-called mélange, which is a dense mix of iceberg bits and sea ice floating in the fjord.
-The mélange plays a role in how many icebergs a glacier can produce by stabilizing the calving front.
-Scientists estimate the lifespan of an iceberg to be as long as 3,000 years.
+Several large icebergs in the fjord are shown here, surrounded by the dense mixture of iceberg bits and floating sea ice that is known as the “mélange.”
 Credit: NASA/Michael Studinger.

 The Steensby Glacier in norothern Greenland flows around a sharp bend in a deep canyon.
 The glacier is located at 81 degrees north in Nyboe Land and flows into the St. Georges Fjord.
 Credit: NASA/Michael Studinger.

 Hans Island, an uninhabited island located between Canada’s Ellesmere Island and Greenland (an autonomous territory of Denmark), was the center of a “whiskey war” between Canada and Denmark from 1984 to 2022.
-The island was named for Greenlandic Inuk explorer Hans Hendrik, who was part of the 1853 expedition to the barren 130 h (320 acre) island that established Denmark’s claim.
-Canada then operated a scientific station there during World War II, and a Canadian oil company later operated nearby.
+The island was named for Greenlandic Inuk explorer Hans Hendrik, who was part of the 1853 expedition that established Denmark’s claim to the barren 130 h (320 acre) island.
+Canada operated a scientific station there during World War II, and a Canadian oil company later operated nearby.
 In 1984, the Danish prime minister planted a flag on the island, prompting the Canadians to plant their flag – and leave a bottle of whiskey for the Danes.
 The Danes reciprocated with a flag-raising and a bottle of schnapps for the Canadians.
-This “war” lasted until an agreement in 2022 split the island in half.
-The agreement was sealed with a final exchange of spirits.
+This “war” lasted until an agreement in 2022 that split the island in half was sealed with a final exchange of spirits.